 <h1>Initialization</h1>

-In C, it is possible to initialize simple and compound variables, and we need a way to make sureinitialized holds.
+In C, it is possible to initialize simple and compound variables, and we need to check that the initialized value holds the correct type.
 There are two kinds of initialization: static and auto.
 They perform the same task: matching a type against an initializer.
 However, the result of a static initialization is a memory block while the result of an auto initialization is a sequence of assignment instructions.
 The initializer may be an expression or a recursive list of expressions (a list may hold sub lists).
 Moreover, the initialization values must be constant in the static case while they may be variable in the auto case.
 An initialization list can be represented by a simple list or a compound list:

 <k>int [3][2] = {1, 2, 3, 4, 5, 6};